sebastian4/svm-yo-ultras/README.md

-	-all .coffee files in coffees folder convert to files with extension .coffee.js in the scripts folder -all .jade files in jade folder convert to files with extension .jade.html in the html folder -all .less or .sass files in prestyles folder convert to .less.css or .scss.css files in the styles folder -after typing grunt serve, as soon as you create or change one of those files. they should be automatically translated.
+	-all .coffee files in coffees folder convert to files with extension .coffee.js in the scripts folder -all .jade files in jade folder convert to files with extension .jade.html in the html folder -all .less or .sass files in prestyles folder convert to .less.css or .scss.css files in the styles folder -all .styl files in prestyles folder convert to one main .styl.css files in the styles folder -after typing grunt serve, as soon as you create or change one of those files. they should be automatically translated.
 	-at first, there might be errors, files need to be changed in other to translate